ddupas/msfish/README.md

 - ### Node
 	A javascript runtime on my server at home.
-It runs a discord bot that interacts with users, but also fetches the data from stats.warbrokers.io and sends the data to a public repository where
+It runs a discord bot that interacts with users, but also fetches the data from stats.warbrokers.io and sends the data to a public repository
 - ### Eslint
-	A code problem detector, not sure if its working
+	A code problem detector
 - ### Discord.js
 	Discord bot based on the tutorial almost straight copy. the config.json file is .gitignored so, the secret keys are not in the repo